 Expert tips

-- Baking/parchment paper must be used to line the cake tin, or the oranges will stick to the cake tin and become bitter and burnt.
-Use a single layer of paper that is measured to fit the tin and then run slightly up the sides.
+- Line the cake tin with baking paper.
+Don’t skip this step.
+Baking paper must be used to line the tin, or the sliced oranges will stick to the bottom of the tin and become burnt and bitter.
+Use a single layer of baking paper, cut to fit the bottom of the tin and run slightly up the sides.

-- Although oranges work perfectly here, you can also use whatever citrus you have; grapefruits, pomelos or oranges all work in this recipe.
+Although oranges work perfectly here, you can also swap oranges for whatever citrus fruits you have.
+Grapefruits, pomelos or oranges all work in this recipe.
+Adjust the sugar in the syrup for more sour fruit, if necessary.

 Related recipes